xWul/JavaScript30/README.md

 Javascript30 is a challenge created by [Wesbos](http://wesbos.com), the challenge consists in made 30 exercises without frameworks, only using JS.

 1. [Drum Kit](http://xwul.github.io/Drum-kit/) - Audio manipulation with JS.
+2. [Clock](http://xwul.github.io/Clock/) - A Clock built with CSS and JS.